 It is so, of course, that as Jesus points out today, sin can enslave us in much the same way.
 And I would guess that this is especially true when we find we have not paid attention to it in the way I ignored the warning about my physical flexibility a long time ago.
 Indeed, I have had to learn countless times that our actions — or lack thereof — have consequences.
 Sin repeated over and over again leaves a mark, shapes habits, scars us in our very being.
 And while it is so that I can go long stretches of not paying attention to such as this at all — the day always comes when I wake up and find I do really miss that one from whom I have been estranged for so long, when I realize that I am exhausted from behaving as though I have to do it all and have forgotten or failed to receive the gift of Sabbath for yet another week, when I experience that nagging resentment I sometimes do that results from my envying all the good things others seem to take for granted.
 Oh yes, it is so that all too often I live in the same kind of denial that Jesus’ first listeners must have when they claimed they had never been enslaved.
 Then I wake up and find it hurts to move in a way I once would not have believed possible.

-And so I find I hear Jesus’ words of promise today and I feel a kind of wonder at what he has to say.
+And so I find I hear Jesus’ words of promise today and I feel a kind of wonder as I listen.
 For I have neglected far too much, failed far too profoundly, ignored it — whatever it is —for far too long to ever know freedom again, haven’t I?
 Well, haven’t I?

 And yet, that is not what Jesus says to us now.
 In fact, he makes it sound almost easy, if not without pain.
 For there is something to this stepping out of our denial and into the truth of who we are and what we have done or not done and who Jesus is that changes everything.
 There is something to simply knowing we need this gift of freedom offered to us now that brings freedom already.
 Freedom from denial, for one.
 Freedom from having to pretend I’m more than I am.
 Freedom from believing it all rests on me.
 Freedom from feeling the need to hide my failures, my hurts, my neglect and freedom to simply be all of who God made me to be among others who also fail and hurt and neglect and do wrong.
 Oh, yes in that alone there is a kind of wondrous freedom.
 In just not having to pretend anymore there is an amazing kind of freedom.

 Oh yes, it all begins with the truth that I am prone to even ignore well-meant long ago warnings that my actions have consequences.
-It all starts with the truth that tis freedom Jesus offers now means something real — not just in the next life, but in this one, too.
-Indeed, standing in this wondrous truth is the best and only way I know that moves us closer to claiming and experiencing the freedom we long for.
-For this truth has us standing in the presence of Jesus in the fullness of all that we are this truth includes being offered the promise again that this freedom is not only possible, but that it is meant for you and me, too.
+It all starts with the truth that this freedom Jesus offers now is for this life now — not just in the next one.
+Indeed, standing in this wondrous truth is the best and only way I know which moves us closer to claiming and experiencing the freedom for which we long.
+For this truth has us standing in the presence of Jesus in the fullness of all that we are.
+This truth includes being offered the promise again that this freedom is not only possible, but that it is meant for you and me, too.

 - What experiences of slavery and freedom come to mind as you hear Jesus’ words for us now?